8 min read

 • Read actively: Underline or circle key terms, especially negatives ("not," "non-negative") and specific conditions.

-• Rephrase: Before you start solving, mentally or physically rephrase the question in your own words to ensure you understand what's truly being asked.
+• Rephrase: Before you start solving, mentally rephrase the question in your own words to ensure you understand what's truly being asked.

 • Check the end: Once you have an answer, quickly reread the question to ensure your answer directly addresses what was requested.